Comparison & Guides

 Signs to ease off: Excessive fatigue, feeling cold, dry skin, anxiety (these suggest Vata aggravation)

-Pitta dosha is characterised by strong digestive fire, intensity, and transformation.
+Pitta dosha is sharp digestive fire, intensity, transformation.
 Pitta types typically have the strongest Agni of all three constitutions.

 Why aggressive fasting may not suit Pitta: